Accessibility statement

 Online payments services

-Online payments services are provided by Civica.
+Online payments services are from Civica.
 They do not currently meet WCAG 2.1.
-AA compliance and we consider it a disproportionate burden to fix this at the moment.
-For more information on how we intend to resolve this, see the Disproportionate Burden section of this statement.
+AA compliance and we consider it a disproportionate burden to fix this.
+For more information on how we intend to resolve this, see Disproportionate Burden.

 Applications for Council job vacancies